Paris Travel Guide

 Plan Paris the smart way

-- Affiliate disclosure: if you book through some links/widgets, TripGuidely may earn a commission at no extra cost to you.
+- Affiliate disclosure: some links and widgets may be affiliate-based, at no extra cost to you.

 Build your Paris plan in 60 seconds

-Pick your trip style, then follow the playbook.
+Choose your trip style, then follow the easiest path.

 If you have 2 days

-- Pick 2 anchors: one major museum ticket + one skyline icon (Eiffel Tower or Seine cruise).
+- Pick 2 anchor bookings: one major museum and one skyline or scenic experience.

 If you hate crowds

-- Go early or late: opening time for museums, evening for views.
+- Go early for museums and later for views.

-- Keep a backup: one indoor option near your current neighborhood.
+- Keep a backup indoor option near your current area.

 Best times to visit key Paris attractions